Arthi-chaud/Meelo/README.md

   - Soundtrack Album
   - etc..
 - ...
 And allow filtering based on Album's types
-- Automated Lyrics download and management
+- Automated Lyrics download
-- Support for Music Videos
+- Access, stream, and download songs from your server.

 Keep track of the incoming features with the [project's issues](https://github.com/Arthi-chaud/Meelo/issues)